AustenLamacraft/tqm/bose-gas/index.md

 \end{align}
 $$

 The Gross--Pitaevskii approximation corresponds to the first term.

+> i.e. taking the expectation value in the GP state has a contribution only from the first term.

 We are now going to keep the second term, and neglect the third and fourth.
 Thus we study the Hamiltonian
 $$
 \begin{align}
 H_\text{pair} &= \sum_\bk \epsilon(\bk)\adop_\bk\aop_\bk  +\frac{U_0}{2V}\adop_0\adop_0\aop_0\aop_0 \nonumber\\ &\quad+\frac{U_0}{2V}\sum_{\bk\neq0}\left[\adop_{\bk}\adop_{-\bk}\aop_{0}\aop_{0} + \adop_{0}\adop_{0}\aop_{\bk}\aop_{-\bk}+4\adop_\bk\adop_0\aop_0\aop_\bk\right].